 Pros:

-• Extensive Listings: Offers a comprehensive database of listings, including for-sale, for-rent, and recently sold properties.
+- Extensive database of for-sale, for-rent, and recently sold properties

-• Integration with Agents: Connects users directly with real estate agents.
+- Connects users directly with real estate agents

 Cons: